wavesplatform/docs.wavesplatform/docs/en/ecosystem/waves-oracles/how-to-create-an-oracle.md

 In our case, the oracle must write two quotation values: WAVES/USD and WAVES/BTC.
 Therefore, we define these two parameters, as shown in fig. 4.

-Here we need some explanations: dApp on [RIDE](/en/ride/about-ride) cannot use float value, that's why we use an integer type with point shift by the necessary number of digits.
+Here we need some explanations: dApp on [Ride](/en/ride/about-ride) cannot use float value, that's why we use an integer type with point shift by the necessary number of digits.
 Also in the key, we specify the number of digits by which the point shifts: for USD by two digits, for BTC by eight digits.
-It'll be easy to parse keys like this by RIDE and realize how many characters the point is shifted.
+It'll be easy to parse keys like this by Ride and realize how many characters the point is shifted.

 The key like this is not unique and the [account data storage](/en/blockchain/account/account-data-storage) will always retain the last value.
 You can add a timestamp to make the key unique and save historical values.